Sedation dentistry uses medication to help patients relax or become and remain profoundly relax during dental procedures.

 Sedation dentistry practiced at The Fauchard Center enables patients who may have a low pain threshold, very sensitive teeth, a gag reflex, or moderate-to-severe anxiety the ability to undergo more advanced procedures for teeth and gum health.

-Our periodontists have completed the Commission on Dental Accreditation (CODA) program in profound sedation and can use these more complex techniques.
+Our periodontists have completed the Commission on Dental Accreditation (CODA) program in IV sedation and can use these more complex techniques.

-We are able to provide a full range of sedation dentistry most approach for the situation, including:
+We are able to provide a wide range of sedation dentistry most appropriate for the situation, including:

 Inhaled minimal sedation where your breathe nitrous oxide (also known as “laughing gas”) combined with oxygen through a mask that’s placed over your nose to help you relax.